hack-gpon/hack-gpon.github.io/ont-Zyxel-PMG3000-D20B.md

 | Form Factor | miniONT SFP                          |

 Once you access the stick via ssh you will be challenged with a second tier login.
 The credentials to access the zyxel shell are: username: `twmanu` , password: `twmanu`.
-From the zyxel shell you can escape to a standard linux shell via the `linuxshell` command
+From the zyxel shell you can move to a standard linux shell via the `linuxshell` command

-## Interchangeable firmware with
+## Firmware is interchangeable with:

 - [Zyxel PMG3000-D20B](ont-Zyxel-PMG3000-D20B)
 - [Halny HL-GSFP](ont-Halny-HL-GSFP)